tldr-pages/tldr/pages/linux/printenv.md

 `printenv {{USERNAME}}`

-- End each output line with NUL instead of newline:
+- Display the value of a variable and end with NUL instead of newline:

 `printenv --null {{USERNAME}}`